i-translation/system-design/README.md

 ### Metrics and Analytics

 Recording analytics and metrics is one of our extended requirements.
-We can capture the data from different services and run analytics on the data using [Apache Spark](https://spark.apache.org) which is an open-source unified analytics engine for large-scale data processing.
+We can capture the data from different services and run analytics on the data using [Apache Spark](https://spark.apache.org) which is an open-source unified (统一) analytics engine for large-scale data processing.
 Additionally, we can store critical metadata in the views table to increase data points within our data.

 ### Caching

 In a location services-based platform, caching is important.
 We have to be able to cache the recent locations of the customers and drivers for fast retrieval.
-We can use solutions like [Redis](https://redis.io) or [Memcached](https://memcached.org) but what kind of cache eviction policy would best fit our needs?
+We can use solutions like [Redis](https://redis.io) or [Memcached](https://memcached.org) but what kind of cache eviction (驱逐) policy would best fit our needs?

 **Which cache eviction policy to use?**